 Articles on: Forms & Assessments

-This article applies to users who are sending access codes for smart forms via SMS.
-With SMS selected, recipients of smart forms will receive an access code via SMS to their mobile phone when they click on the link to a form.
+This article applies to users who are sending access codes for Smart Forms via SMS.
+With SMS selected, recipients of Smart Forms will receive an access code via SMS to their mobile phone when they click on the form link.
 Therefore, with this setting, you must make sure you have a correct mobile number saved for the recipient.

-If ‘email’ or ‘none’ is selected under the ‘Smart Form completion’ setting then you do not need a mobile number for the recipient - all you need is their email address.
+If you have ‘Email’ or ‘None’ selected under the ‘Smart Form completion’ setting, then you do not need a mobile number for the recipient - all you need is their email address.

-Occasionally when sending codes via SMS, there may be times where you experience issues with the message not being received due to missing or incorrect mobile numbers.
+Occasionally, when sending codes via SMS, there may be times where you experience issues with the message not being received due to a missing or incorrect mobile number.
 If you run into any problems, you should be able to update the recipient's mobile number to allow the code to be sent without having to resend a form from scratch.

 No mobile number present

-As forms can be sent as a link within an email, like an appointment confirmation for example, there might be times where you send an email containing a form link to a recipient (a client, a next of kin or a third party) who you don't have a mobile number for.
+As forms can be sent as a link within an email, such as in an appointment confirmation, there may be times where you send an email containing a form link to a recipient (a client, a Next of Kin or a Third Party) who you do not have a mobile number recorded for.

-If a recipient receives a form link which requires an SMS access code in an email, and you don't currently have a mobile saved against their details, they'll see this message on screen when they open the form:
+If a recipient receives a form link which requires an SMS access code, but you do not have a mobile number saved against their record, they will see this message on screen when they open the form:

-At this point, they will need to contact you and provide you with their mobile number.
-For a client, or a next of kin connected to a client, open the client summary, click on edit details and add the mobile number to the field relevant to the recipient.
+At this point, they will need to contact you and provide their mobile number.
+For a client, or a Next of Kin connected to a client, open the Client Summary, click on Edit details and add the mobile number to the relevant field for the recipient.

-Once you've saved the mobile number within WriteUpp, ask the recipient to return to the email and click on the link again.
-This time, we'll detect that the code previously failed to send, check for the mobile number and since it has since been updated, successfully send the code to the number added.
+Once you have saved the mobile number within WriteUpp, ask the recipient to return to the email and click on the link again.
+This time, we will detect that the code previously failed to send, check for a mobile number again and as it has since been added, we will send the code to the updated number.

 The recipient will then be able to enter the code online, complete the form and return it to you.